Clinical trials & research

 What are the benefits of participating in clinical research?

-• To help others now and in the future
+• Help others in the future

-• To improve existing treatments and approaches
+• Improve existing treatments and approaches

 How do I participate in clinical research?

 Participating in clinical research typically involves finding relevant opportunities for you.
-Read below to explore our current clinical research opportunities, which we are currently offering at Boots.
+Read below to explore clinical research opportunities, which we are currently offering at Boots.
 You can also find clinical research opportunities by consulting with your doctor or another healthcare professional (i.e., pharmacists) or through other research institutions (i.e., Universities).
 Clinical research can take place in a variety of places – including hospitals, GP surgeries and community pharmacies like Boots.

 Before participating in a research opportunity, inclusion and exclusion criteria will be used to make certain the research is suitable for you as a participant.
 You will then be able to ask any questions you may have to ensure the opportunity is right for you, before you provide informed consent to participate.